ibm-cloud-docs/security-compliance/collector-customer.md

       ```
       {: codeblock}

-   * Run the following command if you are using an OpenShift cluster.
+   * Run the following command if you are using an Red Hat OpenShift cluster.

       ```sh
       OC apply -f <deployment-testdocumentation>.yaml